Bloomington, Indiana: Water

 Bloomington is on comparatively high ground, the summit of the divide between the basins of the West Fork and East Fork of Indiana's White River.
 Accordingly, there are no major watercourses within the city, nor is much groundwater available for wells.
-The largest stream within the city is Clear Creek, with its eastern branch known on the Indiana University campus as "The Campus River".
+The largest stream within the city is Clear Creek, with its eastern branch known on the Indiana University campus as the Campus River, formerly the Jordan River.

-Due to the absence of either natural lakes or rivers or groundwater in or near the city, a number of dams have been constructed on nearby creeks over the last 100 years to provide for the water needs of Bloomington and Monroe County.
+Because natural lakes or rivers or groundwater are absent from the city and its environs, a number of dams have been constructed on nearby creeks over the last 100 years to provide for the water needs of Bloomington and Monroe County.
 Early 20th-century damming projects occurred at locations southwest of the city, the most notable being the Leonard Springs Dam.
-Due to the limestone formations underlying the reservoirs and the dams, water kept seeping from the reservoirs through naturally developing underground channels.
+Because of the limestone formations underlying the reservoirs and the dams, water kept seeping from the reservoirs through naturally developing underground channels.
 Despite all efforts, the city was never able to fully stop the leakage and had to resort to pumping leaking water back to the reservoir.

 By the 1920s, a more radical solution was needed to deal with the water crisis.
 A new reservoir, known as Griffy Lake, was constructed in a more geologically suitable area north of the city.
 (It is now within Bloomington's official city limits.)
 Later, in the 1950s, two much larger reservoirs, Lake Lemon and Monroe Lake were created in the northeastern and southeastern parts of Monroe County.
 Monroe Lake was created by the US Army Corps of Engineers for flood control but has since been used to supply the city and the county with water.
 The water pumping station at Griffy Lake was mothballed until May 2020.

 Presently, the city is supplied with drinking water from Monroe Lake, via the Monroe Water Treatment Plant on S. Shields Ridge Rd.
 Originally opened in 1967, it was expanded in 2014, and now is capable of producing 30 million gallons of water per day.
 The sewer water from the northern part of the city is treated at the Blucher Poole Wastewater Treatment Plant (constructed 1968) and discharged into the Bean Blossom Creek.
 The sewer water from the southern half of the city goes to Dillman Road Wastewater Treatment Plant (constructed 1982) and is then discharged into the Clear Creek.